EndPointCorp/end-point-blog/2020/11/19/advanced-wordpress-customizations.html.md

 - `add_filter()` allow us to update information associated with Wordpress, for example, to set a custom CSS class for the body or to replace the login button text.
 A full list of filters is available [here](https://codex.wordpress.org/Plugin_API/Filter_Reference).

-The following example sends an email to the webmaster when a new comment is created, using the `add_filter()` function:
+The following example sends an email to the webmaster when a new comment is created, using the `add_action()` function:

 ```php
 function email_comment() {